wb2osz/direwolf/README.md

 ![](tnc-test-cd-results.png)

-Dire Wolf now includes [FX.25](https://en.wikipedia.org/wiki/FX.25_Forward_Error_Correction) which adds Forward Error Correction (FEC) in a way that is completely compatible with existing systems.
+Dire Wolf includes [FX.25](https://en.wikipedia.org/wiki/FX.25_Forward_Error_Correction) which adds Forward Error Correction (FEC) in a way that is completely compatible with existing systems.
 If both ends are capable of FX.25, your information will continue to get through under conditions where regular AX.25 is completely useless.
 This was originally developed for satellites and is now seeing widespread use on HF.

 ![](fx25.png)

-Version 1.7 adds [IL2P](https://en.wikipedia.org/wiki/Improved_Layer_2_Protocol), a different method of FEC with less overhead.
+Version 1.7 adds [IL2P](https://en.wikipedia.org/wiki/Improved_Layer_2_Protocol), a different method of FEC with less overhead but it is not compatible with AX.25.